Media Convergence Definition, Example Types & Elements

 9. Dance’s Helical Model of Communication

 In 1967, Frank Dance introduced the transactional communication model called the Helical communication model.
-The author initially named Dance's Helix communication model.
+The author initially named Dance’s Helix communication model.
 Frank Dance used helix to develop the complex communication process model.
-The word helical has come from the
+The word helical comes from the helix, meaning spiral staircase.
+Communication gets more extended when it grows like a helix.
+Communication is an evolutionary and dynamic process with feedback.

 Dance's Helical Model of Communication